 While remote, a Doubtful Sound cruise makes this beautiful area easily accessible for those of us who aren’t backpackers.

 It’s an easy and beautiful two-hour drive from Queenstown through bucolic pastures of grazing llamas and sheep.
-(Or you can request bus transport when booking your visit with Real Journeys.)
+(Or you can request bus transport when booking your visit with Real New Zealand.
+See below.)

 Then, over the next 45 minutes, we labored up steep Wilmot Pass on an improved dirt road to finally emerge at the summit and this stunning view:

-After dropping down the steepest commercial road in New Zealand, we arrived at last at the marina in Deep Cove, where our boat, the Fiordland Navigator of Doubtful Sound, awaited.
+After dropping down the steepest commercial road in New Zealand, we arrived at last at the marina in Deep Cove, where our boat, the Fjordland Navigator of Doubtful Sound, awaited.

-Within an hour of boarding the Fiordland Navigator, I felt like I was getting a second shot at just this kind of the wide-eyed wonder and adventure.
+Within an hour of boarding the Fjordland Navigator, I felt like I was getting a second shot at just this kind of wide-eyed wonder and adventure.